sdrsdr/coiot_listener/README.md

 The package is LGPL3 you're free to use it in commercial apps, but you have to contribute back the changes you made to the package.
 Your code is yours, the package  and it's changes should benefit all users.

 Only *.ts files should be mentioned in PR-s: all else is futile

+## Known Issues:

+The events fire as they are detected this means you might pickup some old values for other properties if you're runing from property "onchange"